MeepleLM: A Virtual Playtester Simulating Diverse Subjective Experiences: Experiments and Analysis

 \textbf{Opinion Recovery Rate (Op-Rec).} To quantify the model's value as a virtual playtester, we assess its ability to forecast actual market feedback.
 We define Op-Rec as the recall rate of ground-truth player opinions within the simulated reviews.
 The evaluation employs a two-stage pipeline using Gemini3-Flash(prompts detailed in Appendix~\ref{app:utility_prompts}): (1) \textbf{Ground Truth Mining:} The judge extracts a deduplicated set of distinct viewpoints ($\mathcal{V}_{GT}$) from historical human reviews, representing the actual ``voice of the customer.''
 (2) \textbf{Semantic Matching:} We check whether the simulated reviews generated by MeepleLM cover these specific viewpoints.
 As reported in Table~\ref{tab:main_results}, MeepleLM achieves the highest Op-Rec score, validating its utility for designers in forecasting market feedback and surfacing diverse player viewpoints.

 \textbf{User Study: Blind A/B Test.} To validate real-world effectiveness, we conducted a controlled blind A/B test with $N=10$ participants (demographics in Appendix~\ref{sec:user_study_appendix}).
 Each evaluator reviewed 6 titles randomly selected from the test set: 3 they had previously played (\textit{Familiar}) and 3 they had not (\textit{Unfamiliar}).
 Results indicate a decisive preference for MeepleLM over GPT-5.1.
 In the \textit{Familiar} scenario, our model achieved an average win rate of 78.3\%, with 83.3\% of participants specifically citing superior ``authenticity'' in capturing the emotional nuances of gameplay.
-In the \textit{Unfamiliar} scenario, the average win rate remained high at 74.2\%; notably, 86.7\% of users preferred MeepleLM for its critical honesty, describing it as ``less like marketing'' and more effective for identifying potential design flaws (Detailed pairwise results and qualitative feedback are provided in Appendix~\ref{sec:user_study_appendix}).
+In the \textit{Unfamiliar} scenario, the average win rate remained high at 74.2\%; notably, 86.7\% of users preferred MeepleLM for its critical honesty, describing it as ``less like marketing'' and more effective for identifying potential design flaws.
+We further computed binomial tests (excluding ties; $H_0$: win rate $= 0.5$) and Cohen's $h$ for all metrics.
+All dimensions achieve $p < 0.001$ with large effect sizes ($h = 0.69$--$1.03$), confirming that the preference for MeepleLM is statistically robust despite the limited sample size (detailed pairwise results and qualitative feedback are provided in Appendix~\ref{sec:user_study_appendix}).